Javed Akhtar: Career as scriptwriter

 Initially, in the 1970s, there was generally no concept of having the same writer for the screenplay, story and dialogue, nor were the writers given any credits in the titles.
 Rajesh Khanna is credited with giving Salim Khan and Javed Akhtar their first chance to become screenplay writers by offering them work in Haathi Mere Saathi.
 Javed Akhtar stated in an interview that one day, he went to Salimsaab and said that Mr. Devar had given him a huge signing amount with which he could complete the payment for his bungalow, Aashirwad.
 But the film was a remake and the script of the original was far from being satisfactory.
 "He told us that if we could set right the script, he would make sure we got both money and credit."

-Their first big success was the script for Andaz, followed by Adhikar (1971), Haathi Mere Saathi and Seeta Aur Geeta (1972).
+Their first big success was the script for Andaz (1971), followed by Haathi Mere Saathi (1971) and Seeta Aur Geeta (1972).
 They also had hits with Yaadon Ki Baaraat (1973), Zanjeer (1973), Haath Ki Safai (1974), Deewaar (1975), Sholay (1975), Chacha Bhatija (1977), Don (1978), Trishul (1978), Dostana (1980), Kranti (1981), Zamana (1985) and Mr. India (1987).
 They have worked together in 24 films including two Kannada films – Premada Kanike and Raja Nanna Raja.

 Of the 24 films they wrote, 20 were hits.
-The scripts they wrote, but which were not successful at box office include Aakhri Dao (1975), Immaan Dharam (1977), Kaala Patthar (1979) and Shaan (1980).
+The scripts they wrote, but which were not successful at box office include Adhikar (1971), Aakhri Dao (1975), Immaan Dharam (1977) and Shaan (1980).
 Though they split in 1982, due to ego issues, some of the scripts they wrote were made into hit films later, such as Zamana and Mr. India.
 Salim-Javed, many a time described as "the most successful scriptwriters of all-time", are also noted to be the first scriptwriters in Indian cinema to achieve star status.

 Personal life

 Akhtar was nominated to the Parliament upper house Rajya Sabha on 16 November 2009.

 Akhtar was married to Honey Irani, with whom he had two children, Farhan Akhtar, a film actor, producer, director and Zoya Akhtar, a film writer, director and producer.
 The father-and-son duo have worked together in films such as Dil Chahta Hai, Lakshya, Rock On!! and Zindagi Na Milegi Dobara with Zoya.
 Farhan was married to Adhuna Akhtar, a hair stylist.

-Akhtar is an atheist, and brought up his children Farhan and Zoya Akhtar as atheists.
+Despite having an Islamic upbringing, Akhtar declared himself to be an "equal opportunity atheist" who is against all faiths, and also brought up his children Farhan and Zoya Akhtar as atheists.
+However, he continues to identify as a "cultural Muslim" because of his heritage associated with the Islamic civilization.

 Akhtar married Shabana Azmi, the daughter of Urdu poet, Kaifi Azmi and later divorced Irani.
 Akhtar's uncle, Asrar-ul-Haq "Majaz" was also an Urdu poet.
 His uncle, Ansar Harvani, was a member of the Indian independence movement and an elected Member of Parliament.
 Akhtar's aunt, Hamida Salim, was an Indian author, economist and educator as well.